jengerred/tic-tac-toe/README.md

 This project was an assignment for the MIT XPRO course.
 We were given some files and code to work with and were instructed to make the tic-tac-toe game functional.
 We focused on Parent And Child components in A game, Mounting And Unmounting square components, Parent And Child Re-render and what we could to to improve the Tic-Tac-Toe game.

 ## How to Run:
- To view the live page, cLick the link here [netlify](https://main--tranquil-dasik-658a2c.netlify.app/).
+ To view the live page, click the link here [netlify](https://main--tranquil-dasik-658a2c.netlify.app/).
  To Run it using React follow the Getting Started with Create React App documentation below.

 ## Roadmap of future improvements::